 The Ask Volume is – The number of Contracts/Stocks/Lots that were bought with market orders when this specific price was the Best Ask price.

-While the DOM shows the limit orders that are waiting to get filled the Footprints/Numbers, Bars charts show what actually traded at each price.
+While the DOM shows the limit orders that are waiting to get filled the Cluster charts show what actually traded at each price.

 So what makes the price move? – Let’s look at figure #3.
-We see that at the moment this screenshot was taken we had a total of 193 contracts waiting as buy limit orders at the Best Bid price 2164.75 and 153 contracts waiting as sell limit orders at the Best Ask price 2165.00.
-The current price is 2165.00 which means that the last trade so far happened at the Best Ask price.
-Figure #3 is static but we have to remember is that the numbers on the DOM keep on changing all the time because of two reasons:
+We see that at the moment this screenshot was taken we had a total of 4 contracts waiting as buy limit orders at the Best Bid price 3596.25 and 2 contracts waiting as sell limit orders at the Best Ask price 3596.75.

-- When a trader places a buy market order of X contracts, we will right away see a reduction of 10 contracts from the Ask Size at the Best Ask price on the DOM and an addition of 10 contracts to the Ask Volume at the Best Ask price on the Numbers Bars/Footprints chart.
-When a trader places a sell market order of X contracts, then we will right away see a reduction of 10 contracts from the Bid Size at the Best Bid price on the DOM and an addition of 10 contracts to the Bid Volume at the Best Bid price on the Numbers Bars/Footprints chart.
+When a trader places a sell market order of X contracts, then we will right away see a reduction of contracts from the Bid Size at the Best Bid price on the DOM and an addition of contracts to the Bid Volume at the Best Bid price on the Cluster chart.

-Order Flow Figure #3: A DOM attached to a Numbers Bars chart (using Sierra Chart’s Chart DOM)
+Order Flow Figure #3: A DOM attached to a Cluster chart (using Optimus Flow platform)